javapathfinder/jpf-wiki-sync/GSoC-2020-Project-Ideas.md

 **Description:**
 SPF constraints need to be refactored to allow different kinds of constraints to be combined during the construction of a path condition.
 An example of how it should be after the refactoring is the Abstract Syntax Tree constructed by [GREEN](http://dl.acm.org/citation.cfm?id=2393665).

+**Difficulty:** Medium
+**Required skills:** Knowledge of object-oriented programming in Java, general knowledge of SMT-solvers
+**Preferred skills:** Priori software development experience using SMT-solvers' APIs
+**Expected outcomes:** More efficient and flexible constraint interface used to express a path constraints

 #### Hash-consing for SPF

 **Description:**